dstanesc/FluidPatterns/doc/communication-layer.md

 A summary represents in Fluid a consolidation of all operations associated with (or a snapshot of) a given distributed data structure at a precise sequence number.
 They are captured by the infrastructure, however on the client-side.
 There are two execution flavors of the summarizing functionality: [heuristic-based](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizerHeuristics.ts#L52) and [on-demand](https://github.com/microsoft/FluidFramework/blob/89f8a77ca9b6c25c4c1f3067565f72eb616db671/packages/runtime/container-runtime/src/summarizer.ts#L319).

-Similar to [initial loading](#initial-loading), the functionality leverages the [gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) / [historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) capabilities.
+Similar to [initial loading](#initial-loading), the functionality leverages the [the gitManager](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/gitManager.ts#L14) and [the historian](https://github.com/microsoft/FluidFramework/blob/9e31a7895e6a7531da1ecebc13a8216b9ffe74ab/server/routerlicious/packages/services-client/src/historian.ts#L33) capabilities.

 Summarizing implementation is distributed data structure (DDS) specific.